-The approved design depth courses listed below adhere to four criteria: 1) focus on a major theme in design thinking covered at an advanced level, 2) involve substantial theoretical consideration of design principles, processes or methods, 3) present the theme and theoretical consideration at an interdisciplinary level covering material that is relevant and accessible to multiple disciplines, and 4) provide substantial project experience that aims to create a system, component or process to meet needs.
+The approved design depth courses listed below adhere to four criteria: 1) focus on a major theme in design thinking covered at an advanced level, 2) involve substantial theoretical consideration of design principles, processes or methods, 3) present the theme and theoretical consideration at an interdisciplinary level covering material that is relevant and accessible to multiple disciplines, and 4) provide substantial project experience that aims to create a system, component, or process to meet needs.

-ENGR3210 Sustainable Design 4 ENGR

-ENGR3220 User Experience Design 4 ENGR

-ENGR3250 Integrated Product Design 4 ENGR

-ENGR3260 Design for Manufacturing 4 ENGR

-ENGR3270 Real Products, Real Markets 4 ENGR

-ENGR3290 Affordable Design and Entrepreneurship 4 ENGR

-ENGR3710 Systems 4 ENGR

-or an approved ENGR3299 Special Topics in Design

-Engineering course-see registration materials
+and philes, and the rovide substantial project emperience and amis to ereate a system, component, or pro ENGR3210 Sustainable Design 4 ENGR ENGR3220 User Experience Design 4 ENGR ENGR3225 Systems 4 ENGR ENGR3232 Biomedical Device Design 4 ENGR ENGR3240 Tell the Story of What You Make 4 ENGR ENGR3242 Quantitative Engineering Design 4 ENGR ENGR3250 Integrated Product Design 4 ENGR ENGR3252 Technology, Accessibility, and Design 4 ENGR ENGR3260 Design for Manufacturing 4 ENGR ENGR3270 Real Products, Real Markets 4 ENGR ENGR3290 Affordable Design and Entrepreneurship 4 ENGR or an approved ENGR3299 Special Topics in Design Engineering course-see registration materials

-A note for students: The design depth course chosen above may not be also used in major plan of study.
+The design depth course chosen above may not be also used in a major plan of study.